yochaigal/cairn/resources/frequently-asked-questions.md

  **Esther**: _"If I get to choose what I lose though... how about my remaining piton?
 Everything else is just too important, and I don't have a rope anyways."_

+ **Warden**: _"You hear the small metal shard bounce against the ravine wall, ending in a splash as it lands in the flowing water beneath."_

 </details>

 ## How do PCs advance without things like levels or XP?